CDMayberry/Reflyn/README.md

 Far easier to read!

 ### Current State
-I'm happy enough with the current state to confidently say it's usable in other projects.
-I use this in one of my other projects, MirrorState, to generate State and Controller behaviours.
+I'm happy enough with the current state to use it in my other projects.
+For instance, MirrorState uses this to generate State and Controller behaviours.
+It's still lacking some features, and the API isn't consistent in a few places, but I'm happy with it as is.

 ## Tasks
 - [ ] Reduce usage of methods that take a string directly as a type.
-Force using Type, TypeTypeDeclaration, or StringTypeDeclaration.
+Encourage using Type, TypeTypeDeclaration, or StringTypeDeclaration.
 - [ ] Improve consistency of 'With' vs 'Add' methods.
-Sometimes Add is used to indicate the fluent api will return the class being added and With will return the current class being added to, but in other places this is reversed.
+Sometimes Add is used to indicate the fluent api will return the child declaration and With will return the parent declaration, but in other places this is reversed.
 - [ ] Improve unit tests.
 I have minimal tests at the moment.
 - [ ] The API for writing generics isn't ideal.
-It can be a bit confusing when the generic takes generics, needs some improvement.
+It can be a bit confusing when the generic takes generics, how it generates generics under the hood is a little hacky, overall needs some improvement.

 ## License
 This library is under the MIT License.